ccnmtl/django-infranil/README.markdown

 Yeah, the name is super nerdy.
 I had the idea for this library when pondering the solution space of flatblocks and flatpages.
-An 'infranil manifold' in topology is an "[almost flat](http://en.wikipedia.org/wiki/Almost_flat_manifold)" manifold.
+An 'infranil manifold' in Riemannian Geometry is an "[almost flat](http://en.wikipedia.org/wiki/Almost_flat_manifold)" manifold.